 • We oppose plans in clause 52 to cap the compensation people receive when they have been wrongfully prosecuted by the state.

 To date they have not listened to the 4,000 people who responded to the consultation and are against the bill.
 To date theses ministers have ignored 25,000 people that have signed our petition.
 The government are now trying to fast track the bill through parliament, without proper scrutiny, without listening and without any care for the 725,000 people every year that will be denied access to Justice.

 The measures the government wants to introduce are not based on solid analysis nor fact.
 At times it has been breathtakingly obvious that ministers, certain government MPs who are members of the bill committee, and officials have ignored the responses to their consultation.
 We believe 90 per cent of respondents are against the cuts in legal aid.
 The government has to start listening in full to the people that are against the cuts.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.